Financial Planner Service Trust Agreement

 1. Family Trust – if just one financial planner (ASIC & your Dealer group normally require a company as trustee)

-2. Unit Trust – if 2 or more financial planners (ASIC & your Dealer group normally require a company as trustee)
+2. Unit Trust – if two or more financial planners (ASIC & your Dealer group normally require a company as trustee)

 3. Company – not common as profit is trapped and no CGT relief.
 But useful if you have no family because of the 30% tax rate